 - your project will serve geographical areas with a high proportion of Council homes,

 please tick the box to allow Travis Perkins to consider your grant application in addition to it being considered by the Trust.
 You can apply for building materials as well as, or instead of, funding if you need them.

 How much is available

-The OneCity Trust anticipates it will make up to eight grants of between £5,000 and £10,000.
-A proportion of these will be funded with the Travis Perkins monies.
+The OneCity Trust anticipates it will make up to fifteen grants of between £5,000 and £10,000, with a proportion of these will be funded with the Travis Perkins monies.